How can you bill more hours while juggling non-billable work – without burning yourself out?

 So, if you have to send or reply to an email, some part of that goal has failed.
 Work backward to figure out what it was.

-Demir will explore this concept more in this video:
+I explore this concept more in this video:

 10. Use productivity tools